-Behavioral challenges are the effect, not the cause.
+Behavioral challenges are an effect, not a cause.

 We work together to find the origin of the behavior and put a structured behavioral plan in place to break the cycle.